liy/jungle/readme.md

 1. Run `npm i -g` to install the cli
 2. Run `jungle-setup` to setup the cli.
 You will need Trello key and Trello token: [https://trello.com/app-key](https://trello.com/app-key)

+# Add into co-author list

+Run `jungle-add-colleague` to add extra author information into the author list, it will be used by `jc` to look up co-authors.

 # Cross match

 `jungle-match` needs an `-e, --end` which specifies the end of the history node for cross matching process.
 Usually it can be a tag, a hash: `jungle-match -e 1.2.10944`